As a user, when you press the power button of system, you get the login screen on your monitor and after login starts working.

 MBR stores in 512 bytes in size, there are three components of MBR.

 - Primary boot loader information stored in 1st 446 bytes

 - Partition table information stored in the next 64 bytes

 - MBR validation check stored in the last 2 bytes.

 MBR stored information about any boot loader; in our case, it is having information about GRUB boot loader.

-In short MBR loads and executes the GRUB boot loader.
+In short MBR loads and executes the GRUB loader.

 Stage 3: GRUB

 It stores all information about operating system image to load and execute.

 If you have more than one operating system, all entry will be in this GRUB file, and you can choose to make the default one.